-One day Bob made a big mistake: He forget to place an order for a critical inventory item.
+One day Bob made a big mistake.
+He forgot to place an order for a critical inventory item.
 It just slipped through the cracks in all the commotion of a typical hectic week.
 He had multiple unhappy customers due to the lack of stock.

-But Mark came in with a solution: Buy the items from a local competitor to deliver to their long time customers.
+But Mark came in with a solution.
+Buy the items from a local competitor to deliver to their long time customers, he suggested.
 It wasn’t a profitable solution but it at least kept the customers happy.

 Let’s Stop Our Story For a Moment

-If you find yourself bristling at their reply, consider whether it is because they are overreaching or if you are just uncomfortable giving away the authority they will require to get the job done.
+If you find yourself bristling at the person’s reply, consider whether it is because the person is overreaching or if you are just uncomfortable giving away the authority required to get the job done.

-Once you have set them on their way, you must allow them the freedom to perform.
-Micromanaging (really, managing at all) will stifle their work and defeat the whole point of delegating.
-You intention needs to be to free yourself of these particular responsibilities.
-Plug into the possibility that your qualified people are now a part of your brain trust.
+Plug into the possibility that your qualified staff are now a part of your brain trust.
 Their ideas and innovations are an extension of you.
 Let them bring something to the table.

 If results are not up to par, understand it is your responsibility to help the person make adjustments.
 Try to determine what went wrong and what’s needed, including:

 - Were your instructions clear?

-- Did they understand the outcome you were seeking?
+- Did the employee understand the outcome you were seeking?

-- Did they really have the necessary authority?
+- Did he or she really have the necessary authority?